Why events are not (and cannot be) valued – and how to change this

 The 'breakdown' section is the final section in the script of many event pro's.
 Yet, this is not the end of the event!
 You strived to give your attendees an experience, but only after the event you can measure whether this has worked.
 The event results determine whether the investment was beneficial.
 For this, you need 2 things: pre-formulated objectives and proper tools to measure them.
 An event survey is an excellent opportunity to discover whether your objectives have been achieved.
 For example, consider measuring the NPS (Net Promoter Score) or validate whether the main message of the event came across.
 Our research shows that 64% of event professionals do not exactly know how to measure the event objectives, or do lack the right tools for this.
 Such a shame!
 Attendee feedback holds a wealth of information about your event.

 Event managers, dig deep into the objectives of your event – together with your client!
 Clear objectives are crucial in order to measure your performances and indispensable for the client to justify the budget.
 Ensure measurable objectives in advance, a clear strategy during the event and a solid evaluation after the event.
 Only then you will know the value of your events – and what can be improved next time.
 And the scientific method I mentioned?
-That will be revealed at the next edition of Connecting the Dots: Create real impact with events!
+It is available now for all Dutch event professionals!*

 Connecting the Dots